datalad-handbook/book/docs/basics/101-136-filesystem.rst

 It is a command that can be used to stop using git annex entirely in a given repository/dataset.
 Running this command will unannex every file in the repository, remove all of git-annex's other data, and remove the :term:`git-annex` branch, leaving you with a normal Git repository plus the previously annexed files.

-Note a ``datalad push`` will reinstate the git-annex branch IF your dataset has siblings that still contain the annex branch.
+Note a ``datalad push`` will reinstate the git-annex branch *if* your dataset has siblings that still contain the annex branch.

 Deleting (annexed) files/directories
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^